akhilnukala/Interactive-Photo-Gallery/README.md

 # Interactive-Photo-Gallery

-Built an interactive searchable online photo gallery using HTML, CSS, JavaScript and jQuery, jQuery Plugins
+Built an interactive searchable online photo gallery using HTML, CSS, JavaScript and jQuery, jQuery Plugins such as lightbox and hideseek.

 At the top of the page you'll have a search area where photos will hide and show depending on user input.